 There will be good, bad and sometimes ugly when one embarks upon the rocky road of collaboration.
-I’ve tried it with various partners and have learned the importance of staying true to myself, and my artistic vision.
+I’ve tried it with various partners and have learned the importance of staying true to myself and to my artistic vision.

-I had a really enjoyable yet challenging experience when teaming up with guitarist/composer, Philip High.
-He had an open, outside-the-box mentality toward playing and composing music, while I had come from a classically trained, notation-based, perfectionist-driven background.
-His loose idea of structure and lack of clear boundaries were like alien creatures to me, but because I respected his talent and his character, I was able to trust his vision.
-As a result of that trust, I learned to improvise and allow myself to think, feel and play music in a new way.
+I had an enjoyable yet challenging experience when teaming up with Louisville guitarist/composer/artist, Philip High.
+He had an open, outside-the-box mentality toward playing and composing music.
+I had a classically-trained, notation-based, perfectionist-driven background.
+His loose idea of structure and lack of clear boundaries were like aliens to me, but because I respected his talent and his character, I could trust his vision.
+As a result, I learned to improvise and allow myself to think, feel and play music in a new way.

 When I had finished all the music and completely rewritten lyrics for the musical, he dug his heels in with his stubborn ego.
 Persuading him to communicate about the revision stage of the project was a struggle.
 It was through that difficulty that I realized he was not a collaborator and if I wanted to go forward I would have to have enough collaborative spirit for both of us.
 After much reflection and several attempts at dialogue, I decided to leave the project.

 It was tough to walk away from months of work and a complete musical of songs with rewritten lyrics.
 But especially at the point when the work is to go public, collaboration must be trust-based and mutually respectful.
 Luckily, I had insisted on getting copyrights registered for all our works and was able to keep all my music.

 I felt okay to walk away because I had a full musical’s worth of music already finished—enough to write my own story and new lyrics.
 Though ultimately, the author and I could not see eye to eye, we were able to part ways agreeing to disagree.
 Frustrating–yes–but more importantly, true to our individual artistic intent.